omarfouad/frontrow/README.md

 `title`             | The title of the modal which appears in its header `confirmBtnText`    | The text of the confirm button.
 Defaults to `'Confirm'` `cancelBtnText`     | The text inside the cancel link.
-Defaults to `'cancel'` `confirmCallback`   | The callback function that executes when the confirm button is clicked.
-Defaults to `frontrow.dispose()` thus, closes the modal
-`overlayColor`      | The CSS color property of the overlay behind the modal.
+Defaults to `'cancel'` `overlayColor`      | The CSS color property of the overlay behind the modal.
 Defaults to `'white'` `overlayOpacity`    | The CSS opacity property of the overlay behind the modal.
 Defaults to `0.8` `content`           | The selector of the DOM element (inner) that will be rendered in the modal's body `width`             | The width of the modal.
 If set to `'none'`, it will take the entire page's width.
 If set to `'auto'`, the modal will take the width of the content.
 Defaults to `'300px'`
 `height`            | The height of the modal.
 If none is specified, it will automatically set itself to fit the content of the modal.
 If specified, a vertical scrollbar will appear **only** if there is not enough room for the content
+`confirmCallback`   | The callback function that executes when the confirm button is clicked.
+Defaults to `frontrow.dispose()` thus, closes the modal
+`openCallback`			| The callback function that executes when the modal appears and fully renders its content

 More options will be added soon.